Nature deficit disorder

 Nature-deficit disorder is a proposed set of behavioral problems that result when humans, especially children, spend less time outdoors.
 This putative condition is not recognized in standard medical manuals for mental disorders, such as the ICD-10 or the DSM-5.

 History

-This term was coined by Richard Louv in 2005.
+This term was coined by author Richard Louv in 2005.
 Louv claimed that the word "disorder" did not imply a medical condition but was rather a metaphor to describe the health costs of alienation from nature.
-He cited parental fears and a lack access to natural landscapes as causes for the condition.
+He cited parental fears and a lack of access to natural landscapes as causes for the condition.

 In the USA, the Children & Nature Network was co-founded by Louv to support people and organizations that work to reconnect children with nature.
-The unrelated No Child Left Inside movement has a similar mission and a presence in some US states.
+The No Child Left Inside movement has a similar mission and a presence in some US states.

 In Colombia, OpEPA (Organización para la Educación y Protección Ambiental), founded in 1998, works to reconnect children and youth to nature so they can act with environmental responsibility.